12 Best Dumbbell Oblique Exercises for a Stronger Core

 • Step-by-step instructions and proper form

-• How to design your oblique workout routine
+• How to train your oblique with a workout routine

 Know About Oblique Muscles

 The oblique muscles are a group of abdominal muscles located on the sides of the torso.
-They consist of the external obliques and the internal obliques, which run diagonally across the abdomen.
+They consist of the external and internal obliques, which run diagonally across the abdomen.

 External Obliques

-They can be found between the lower rib region and the pelvis.
-These muscles help in side-to-side bending, flexion of the spinal column, torso rotation, and compression of the abdomen.
+They are located between the lower rib region and the pelvis.
+These muscles help with side-to-side bending, spinal column flexion, torso rotation, and abdomen compression.

 Rectus Abdominis and Obliques